 The good news is that yes, you do get to eat more, but not enough to nourish another full-grown adult.
 You only need between 300 and 400 additional calories per day to grow a happy, healthy baby — without becoming an overweight and unhappy mama.
 This means increasing the size of your meals and snacks a little bit, or adding another small meal or snack into your rotation.

-Here’s the trimester-by-trimester breakdown — what is happening, how you’re feeling, and how to eat and exercise for the next nine months.
+Here’s the trimester-by-trimester breakdown — what is happening, how you’re feeling, and how to eat and exercise for an all-belly pregnancy.

 This trimester starts off with the highs — a positive pregnancy test, hearing your baby’s heartbeat for the first time and nesting instincts.
 Then it quickly plummets to the lows: a supernaturally heightened sense of smell and hours spent hugging the toilet bowl as morning sickness sets in.